Attention economy: History

 The concept of attention economics was first theorized by psychologist and economist Herbert A. Simon when he wrote about the scarcity of attention in an information-rich world in 1971:

 [I]n an information-rich world, the wealth of information means a dearth of something else: a scarcity of whatever it is that information consumes.
 What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.

 He noted that many designers of information systems incorrectly represented their design problem as information scarcity rather than attention scarcity, and as a result, they built systems that excelled at providing more and more information to people, when what was really needed were systems that excelled at filtering out unimportant or irrelevant information.

 Simon's characterization of the problem of information overload as an economic one has become increasingly popular in analyzing information consumption since the mid-1990s, when writers such as Thomas H. Davenport and Michael Goldhaber adopted terms like "attention economy" and "economics of attention".

 Some writers have speculated that transactions based on attention will replace financial transactions as the focus of economic system.
 For example, Goldhaber wrote in 1997: "...transactions in which money is involved may be growing in total number, but the total number of global attention transactions is growing even faster."
 For a 1999 essay, Georg Franck argued "income in attention ranks above financial success" for advertising-based media like magazines and television.

 Information systems researchers have also adopted the idea, and are beginning to investigate mechanism designs which build on the idea of creating property rights in attention (see Applications).

-In 2022, Rice University professor Adrian Lenardic and two co-authors wrote for BigThink that attention economics adversely affected scientific research: "The attention a scientist’s work gains from the public now plays into its perceived value.
-Scientists list media exposure counts on résumés, and many PhD theses now include the number of times a candidate’s work has appeared in the popular science press.
+In 2022, Rice University professor Adrian Lenardic and two co-authors wrote for BigThink that attention economics adversely affected scientific research: "The attention a scientist's work gains from the public now plays into its perceived value.
+Scientists list media exposure counts on résumés, and many PhD theses now include the number of times a candidate's work has appeared in the popular science press.
 Science has succumbed to the attention economy."
 They add that study results are publicized without proper peer input or reproducibility.

 Negative externalities

-In economic theory, market exchanges may have unintended consequences, called externalities, that aren't reflected in the price consumers pay upfront.
-When these consequences have a negative effect on an uninvolved third party, they're called negative externalities, with pollution being a common example.
+In economic theory, market exchanges may have unintended consequences, called externalities, that are not reflected in the price consumers pay upfront.
+When these consequences have a negative effect on an uninvolved third party, they are called negative externalities, with pollution being a common example.
 The attention economy generates negative externalities for society that impact both individuals and communities.